Sieep-Coding/pyt/readme.md

 A python UI to manage essential business data with tkinter and a *FAST* sqlite backend.

+I created this for myself, but you are welcome to use it yourself under the [MIT License.](LICENSE)

 ## Manage Contacts, Projects, and more.